gjbex/Defensive_programming_and_debugging/docs/CodeValidation/Compilers/gcc_flags.md

 Although some conversions from a larger to a smaller type are legal, they may be unintended, use the `-Wconversion` flag to be warned about these.

 The preprocessor can also issue warnings when required.  `-Wundef` will warn when a macro variable that is used has not been assigned a value.  `-Wunused-macros` will warn about macros that were defined in the main file, but never used.

+If-statements with many many branches are generally hard to read, and it is easy to make mistakes by repeating the same condition twice, or even duplicate code in branches.
+This typically results from copy/pasting code fragments.
+The options that help you detect such issues are `-Wduplicated-cond` and `-Wduplicated-branches` respectively.

+Although the option `-Wmaybe-uninitialized` is activated by `-Wall` it is worth noting that it is only enabled when the compiler also optimises the code, i.e., at least at `-O1`.

+## C++ specific warnings

+Specifically for C++, the `-Wnon-virtual-dtor` option is very useful as a class derived from a virtual base class that has no virtual destructor may lead to memory leaks.

+The `-Woverloaded-virtual` option will warn you when a virtual function in a base class is overloaded, rather than overridden in the derived class, which may not have been your intention.

+C++ has a safer way of performing type cast than C using `static_cast`, `dynamic_cast` and so on.
+It is good practice to use appropriate C++ style casting, rather than C h style casts.
+Warnings can be generated using `-Wold-style-cast`.